xypan1232/ToxDL/README.md

 The output file is saved at the directory predictions/. <br>

 # Web service
-You can also predict toxicity score for new proteins using the online web service at http://www.csbio.sjtu.edu.cn/bioinf/ToxDL/, the backend model is retrained on the combination set of train and validation set. <br>
+You can also predict toxicity score for new proteins using the online web service at http://www.csbio.sjtu.edu.cn/bioinf/ToxDL/. <br>